kjeb1/osmogsm-install/README.md

     }

-Run the playbook for setup the GSM lab (first dryrun with --check)
+Run the playbook for setup and config of the GSM lab (first dryrun with --check)
 ```
 ansible-playbook -i hosts osmo.yml --check
 ```